SAP/spartacus-docs/_pages/dev/best-practises/structure-best-practices/structure-best-practices.md

 ### Features module

-For each feature module, we are recommending to provide all configs in main feature module:
+For each feature module, we are suggesting to provide all configs in main feature module:

 ```
 import { NgModule } from '@angular/core';